 - NIST Cybersecurity Framework – Created through voluntary collaboration between industry and government, the Framework consists of standards, guidelines, and practices to promote the protection of critical infrastructure.
 The prioritized, flexible, repeatable, and cost-effective approach of the Framework helps owners and operators of critical infrastructure to manage cybersecurity-related risk.

-- SP 800-53 - This publication provides a set of procedures for conducting assessments of security controls and privacy controls employed within federal information systems and organizations.
+- NIST 800-53 - This publication provides a set of procedures for conducting assessments of security controls and privacy controls employed within federal information systems and organizations.

-- SP 800-61 - This publication assists organizations in establishing computer security incident response capabilities and handling incidents efficiently and effectively.
+- NIST 800-61 - This publication assists organizations in establishing computer security incident response capabilities and handling incidents efficiently and effectively.

 Schneider Downs NIST Assessment Approach

 We begin our assessment by working closely with you to understand your business processes in order to understand the NIST special publication that best pertains to your organization .
 We will work with and interview key individuals within the business and information technology services responsible for compliance with the NIST special publication.
 We will evaluate your compliance with all control requirements through review of documentation supporting the operating effectiveness of controls.
 When our evaluation is complete, we will provide your organization with a detailed compliance assessment report outlining corrective action plans with a detailed roadmap for achieving NIST compliance.